 An investor purchases the debt securities (ie, asset-backed notes) from the issuer or underwriter, as applicable.
 Investors can be financial institutions, private funds or governmental entities.

-The security trustee, on the other hand, holds on behalf of the noteholders the security created over the issuer's assets (eg, receivables, bank accounts and other corporate assets, as applicable).
+The security trustee, on the other hand, holds the security created over the issuer's assets (eg, receivables, bank accounts and other corporate assets, as applicable) on behalf of the noteholders.

 The note trustee and the security trustee can be the same institution with the capability to provide all the above services.